MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-device-management.md

 ## Ongoing maintenance for device and app management

-On an ongoing basis, you might need to:
+On an ongoing basis, you might need to revise your settings and policies for additional apps, devices, and security requirements.

-- add